naznsan/naznsan/README.md

 At the moment, I'm doing some freelance work while studying for my Postgraduate Diploma at the University of Auckland.

+I'm interested in software and web development, mainly in the frontend side of things.

+In my spare time I like to read, build plastic models, or go the gym.

 ---

 ## Some of my stuff